 The Senior Series 2025 Bonds will bear interest at the rates and mature on the dates set forth on the inside cover pages of this Official Statement.
 Interest will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
 The Senior Series 2025 Bonds will be dated their date of delivery, and will bear interest from such date, payable semi-annually on January 1 and July 1 of each year (each an "Interest Payment Date"), commencing on January 1, 2026.
 Interest due and payable on the Senior Series 2025 Bonds on any Interest Payment Date will be paid to the registered owner as of the Record Date (Cede & Co., so long as the book-entry system with The Depository Trust Company ("DTC") is in effect).
-Each Senior Series 2025 Bond will bear interest from the Interest Payment Date next preceding the date of authentication thereof unless such date of authentication is an Interest Payment Date, in which event such Senior Series 2025 Bond will bear interest from such date of authentication, or unless such date of authentication is after a Record Date and before the next succeeding Interest Payment Date, in which event such Senior Series 2025 Bond will bear interest from such succeeding Interest Payment Date, or unless such date of authentication is on or before December 15, 2025, in which event such Senior Series 2025 Bonds is in default, Senior Series 2025 Bonds issued in exchange for Senior Series 2025 Bonds surrendered for transfer or exchange will bear interest from the Interest Payment Date to which interest has been paid in full on the Senior Series 2025 Bonds surrendered.
+Each Senior Series 2025 Bond will bear interest from the Interest Payment Date next preceding the date of authentication thereof unless such date of authentication is an Interest Payment Date, in which event such Senior Series 2025 Bond will bear interest from such date of authentication, or unless such date of authentication is after a Record Date and before the next succeeding Interest Payment Date, in which event such Senior Series 2025 Bond will bear interest from such succeeding Interest Payment Date, or unless such date of authentication is on or before December 15, 2025, in which event such Senior Series 2025 Bonds is on or before December 15, 2025, in which event such Senior Series 2025 Bonds is in default, Senior Series 2025 Bonds is such at of delivery.
+If interest on the Senior Series 2025 Bonds is in default, Senior Series 2025 Bonds is such an exchange for Senior Series 2025 Bonds surrendered for transfer or exchange will bear interest from the Interest Payment Date to which interest has been paid in full on the Senior Series 2025 Bonds surrendered.